What does it take to run a Techqueria Chapter? 🔗︎

 We want to set up you for success so we offer financial support for creating events and increased benefits as you grow out your chapter.

-- Based on the number of people per event and the number of events per year, your chapter fall into a certain tier where the benefits increase as you grow your chapter
+- Based on the number of people per event and the number of events per year, your chapter falls into a certain tier where the benefits increase as you grow your chapter

 - You are discouraged from paying out of pocket costs as we have dedicated levels of event reimbursement we can provide depending on the number of attendees